 10. Drop by the Franciscan Friary

-Dedicated to St. Francis, it’s rumored that the young Francis went to Mass in the St. Erhard’s chapel along with his father.
+Dedicated to St. Francis, it’s rumored that the young Francis went to Mass in St. Erhard’s chapel with his father.
 While he was there, the church bells rang out.

-11. Contemplate the Art at the Museum for Modern and Contemporary Art
+11. Take in the art at the Museum for Modern and Contemporary Art

 Founded in 1987, it stands in contrast to the Gothic and Romanesque buildings surrounding it and the natural beauty of the Alps in the background.

-The several thousand pieces of art on display are from both international and local artists.
-The museum enjoys a close relationship with creators and many of the exhibitions are curated by artists.
+The several thousand pieces of art are from international and local artists.
+The museum enjoys a close relationship with creators, and many of the exhibitions are curated by artists.

 12. Discover Maretsch Castle

-Although near the bustle of town, the Renaissance style Maretsch Castle is surrounded by vineyards and dates back to the early 13th-century.
-The walls of the castle are large stones from the nearby river laid horizontally in layers.
+Although near the bustle of town, the Renaissance-style Maretsch Castle is surrounded by vineyards and dates back to the early 13th century.
+The castle’s walls are large stones from the nearby river laid horizontally in layers.

 13. See the Monumento della Vittoria